-- Set target of 20% reduction in relative CO2 emissions by 2020 (2005 baseline). - 2 2020 target of 20% reduction achieved with a 21% reduction by the end of 2013. - 3 New relative emissions reduction target of 25% reduction set for 2020. - 4 2020 target of 25% reduction achieved and more ambitious relative emissions reduction target of 40% by 2030 set. - 5 Approval of €134 million new recovery boiler in Nettingsdorf (Austria). - 6 Long-term target of at least net zero emissions by 2050 and increased the 2030 emissions reduction target to 55%. - 2021: SBTi approval received for our CO2 emissions target as being in line with the Paris Agreement and a well below 2°C trajectory.
-Launched Better Planet 2050 commitments.
+- 3 New relative emissions reduction target of 25% reduction set for 2020. - 2020 target of 25% reduction achieved and more ambitious relative emissions reduction target of 40% by 2030 set. - Approval of €134 million new recovery boiler in Nettingsdorf (Austria). - Long-term target of at least net zero emissions by 2050 and increased the 2030 emissions reduction target to 55%. - 2021: SBTi approval received for our CO2 emissions target as being in line with the Paris Agreement and a well below 2°C trajectory.
+Launched Better Planet 2050 commitments. - Scaling new and emerging technologies, as they become available.